horizon-europe-2023-ire/HQColon/README.md

 ### Predict segmentations using a pre-trained model

 Download the model checkpoints from ....
-Find a datasetname in nnunet formal like: DatasetXXX_<name> where XXX are exactly 3 digits and name is any name of your choice.
+Find a datasetname in nnunet formal like: DatasetXXX_name where XXX are exactly 3 digits and name is any name of your choice.
-Create new folders: nnunet_results/DatasetXXX_<name>/nnUNetTrainer__nnUNetPlans__3d_fullres/fold_0/.
+Create new folders: nnunet_results/DatasetXXX_name/nnUNetTrainer__nnUNetPlans__3d_fullres/fold_0/.
 Unzip your model checkpoints and move them into the folder above.

 Adapt file predict.sh: